 Currently holding an European Health Insurance Card (EHIC) will ensure that you have access to free or reduced-cost treatment in state hospitals in EU nations.

 However a no deal would mean those rights are likely to cease.
-Travel insurance is vital, even now, to cover travellers for the complete cost of emergency medical expenses, but that need will be intensified in a no-deal scenario.
+Sports Travel insurance is vital, even now, to cover travellers for the complete cost of emergency medical expenses, but that need will be intensified in a no-deal scenario.

 In that situation it’s vital that anyone planning a trip to Europe, or anywhere else for that matter, takes out suitable protection.

 You can stay up to date with the effects Brexit will have on your travel rights by visiting the Gov.UK website.